 - Building teamwork and leadership skills

-Past experience attending Audubon camp or another outdoor camp is a plus, but not required.
+Past experience attending Audubon camp or another outdoor camp is helpful, but not required.

-Preschool Nature Camp: Preschool Nature Camp offers a half-day of outdoor play and exploration to campers 3 to 5 years old, with both morning and afternoon sessions.
-Our time is filled with stories, nature walks, puppet shows, games, and full-sensory immersion in the natural world.
+Preschool Nature Camp: Preschool Nature Camp offers a full day of outdoor play and exploration to campers 3 to 5 years old.
+Our time is filled with stories, scavenger hunts, crafting, nature walks, puppet shows, games, and full-sensory immersion in the natural world.
 CIT hours: 8:15 a.m. to 4:15 p.m.

 Ecology Day Camp: Ecology Day Camp's full-day program runs wild around the forests, brooks, and ponds of the Green Mountain Audubon Center.
 Each week of camp focuses on a different theme, but all campers will get a chance to search for wildlife, make crafts, go on hikes, and hone their nature awareness skills while exploring the most magical places at Audubon.
 Campers age 6 to 14.
 CIT hours: 8:15 a.m. to 4:15 p.m

 See the camp calendars for a description of each camp session and their weekly themes:

 - Participate in staff meetings and weekly check-ins with mentor

 - Receive and apply feedback